Skip to content

 Everything you need to know

-Common questions about brand tags, author profiles, verification, scholarly links, multi author support, and how identity signals help AI assistants and search engines trust your content.
+Common questions on brand tags, author profiles, verification, scholarly links, and multi author support.

 The brand tag includes all the core identity details AI assistants and search engines look for when recognising a business as a trusted entity.
 This includes the official brand name, logo, social profiles, contact details, address, founding date, industry category, and parent organisation details where relevant.
 Once configured, the same consistent brand entity is applied automatically across the full website.